The Midnight Walk: Best Teams Guide – Potboy Synergy Explained

 Advertisement

-The actual meta team: Burnt One + Potboy
+The actual meta: The Burnt One + Potboy

-If you want the closest thing to a meta comp, it is this: the Burnt One acts as the scout, bodyguard, and decision-maker, while Potboy acts as the light source, progress key, and vulnerability you must constantly manage.
-The synergy is simple but important.
-Potboy enables movement and interaction.
-You create the conditions that let him do that safely.
+If you want the closest thing to a meta comp, it is this.
+The Burnt One is the scout, the bodyguard, and the decision-maker.
+Potboy is the light source, the progress key, and the one vulnerability you manage at all times.
+The synergy is simple: Potboy enables movement and interaction, and you create the conditions that let him do it safely.
+Reverse those roles, let Potboy lead the risk, and the pair gets weaker immediately.

 Early game: scout first, move Potboy second

-Budget and F2P alternatives, translated for this game
+“Budget” and “F2P” versions, translated for this game

-• Budget setup: keep Potboy close, over-scout rooms, and prioritize safe repositioning over fast puzzle solves
+• Budget / safest: keep Potboy close, over-scout every room, and prioritize safe repositioning over fast puzzle solves.

-• Comfort setup: fully read the area before touching obvious objectives, because objective triggers often feel riskier when you do them blind
+• Comfort: fully read an area before touching obvious objectives.
+Triggers feel riskier when you hit them blind.

-• High-efficiency setup: move faster only after you already understand how the game telegraphs danger and how much space Potboy needs to stay protected
+• High-efficiency: move faster only after you understand how the game telegraphs danger and how much space Potboy needs to stay protected.

 FinalBoss // Gear